root-stone-x/site-elements/README.md

 <img src="https://github.com/root-stone-x/site-elements/blob/5f748a3606a6b0de1cdc36b43b2389bb8c950931/readme-imgs/readme-img-002.png" width="600" title="Bannerify export settings">

-> *Note: if no region is selected, 'UK' will be attributed by default, but will affect only the file name and the link will be broken.*
+> *Note: if no region is selected, 'UK' will be attributed by default, but this will affect only the file name and the link will be broken.*

-Once the file is named, unzip it, and delete the two subfolders *_backups* and *_zips*.
+Once the file is named, unzip it, and delete the two subfolders *_backups* and *_zips* only in this extracted folder, keep  *_backups* and *_zips* into the compressed folder.
 You will now have the .zip file and the folder with the same name; these two are ready to be placed in the GitHub folder and pushed to the repository.

 # Pushing the file in the GitHub repository